 - Price and overall cost

-Different website builders will focus on different features, and depending on what they focus on you may be swayed in one direction or another.
-Regardless of what you use to create your website, we recommend using one that supports the growth and expansion of your business!
-It’s difficult to predict where your business will go and having a website that supports these changes can help expedite expansion while minimizing stress.
-Changing and adapting your business model can be challenging, and if you can take one less thing off your plate, such as redesigning your website, your future self with thank you!
+Changing and adapting your business model can be challenging.
+If you can take one thing off your plate, such as redesigning your website, your future self with thank you!
 For this reason (and many others) we strongly recommend WordPress, but in this case, we recommend it because it’s so flexible and adaptable.
 Didn’t anticipate needing an online store?
 No problem, you can easily build one with WordPress using the WooCommerce plugin (free plugin, we might add)!
 Want to start writing a blog?
-Great, WordPress supports that too, in fact, there’s virtually nothing you can’t do and can’t customize with WordPress.
+Great, WordPress supports that too.
+In fact, there’s virtually nothing you can’t do and can’t customize with WordPress.

 Is a website builder the same as a CMS?

-Compared to a CMS, a website builder is often easier to use because it doesn’t require coding experience, and the interface offers mostly drag and drop features.
-These easy-to-use features, although helpful for the novice web designer, require a lot of extra functionality to be loaded onto your site, which ultimately slows it down.
+Compared to a CMS, a website builder is often easier to use because it doesn’t require coding experience, and the interface offers mostly drag-and-drop features.
+However, these easy-to-use features, although helpful for the novice web designer, require a lot of extra functionality to be loaded onto your site, ultimately slowing it down.
 A CMS, such as WordPress, allows you to customize your website more efficiently because it only loads features you use, which results in a more speedy and functional final project.

 Some notable content management systems include WordPress, Drupal, Magento, Joomla, and Webflow (although Webflow is more of a hybrid, it’s a website builder with a built-in CMS).
 Website builders include Squarespace, Wix, Weebly, GoDaddy Builder, and Shopify.
-Although website builders are often easier to use initially and don’t require you to worry about security or maintenance, they simply just have fewer capabilities compared to a CMS.
-If you’re looking to create a small personal blog or a landing page for your website then a website builder may suffice, however, if you are building your website to generate income, take your business to the next level, create an awesome online store, and want to give your users the best user experience, then opt for a CMS.
+Although website builders are often easier to use initially and don’t require little to no security or maintenance work, they simply have fewer capabilities than a CMS.
+If you’re looking to create a small personal blog or a landing page for your website, then a website builder may suffice.
+However, if you are building your website to generate income, take your business to the next level, create an awesome online store, and want to give your users the best user experience, then opt for a CMS.

 Why does WordPress create the best websites?